ADINA DIACONU Physiotherapist

 Francis loves to help people.
 He loves to converse, learn, and educate.
 He loves fitness and is curious about the science of exercise and movement and how it heals.
 Physiotherapy is a natural career choice for Francis.

 Francis provides an active and research-based approach to rehabilitation by promoting tailored exercises that fit your needs but with an understanding that using hands-on skills, like manual therapy, is a beneficial supplement.
 His active approach was developed by working alongside talented trainers early in his career, and providing care for elite athletes; from CFL players to EuroLeague Professional Basketball players.
+His experience treating all sorts of injuries is a refreshing comfort to clients looking for someone who truly understands what they’re going through and how to return to full function.

 Originally from Winnipeg MB and having moved here in 2021, you can find Francis exploring the city searching for new places to eat and new craft beers to drink.
 If not in the city, he’ll be exploring what nature has to offer: hiking, camping, swimming in the ocean, or snowboarding in the mountains.
 Whichever the setting, he loves to be surrounded by friends, and he enjoys meeting new people or whoever else will listen to his jokes.